CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 50 Arir
 - **Rewards:** 10 Shrine Stones and Wardrobe: Alien Rock Shoulderpads https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;alien&#95;rock&#95;shoulderpads.png
 - **Recommendations:** Slightly tedious, but it only takes 5K words to beat.
 You can do it!

+### Bigger and Brighter - HuntS3

+- **Location:** Available in Luciola Forest
+- **Hunt Trail Route:** (available from game open) • HuntS1 Joining the Hunt • HuntS1 The Hunt Begins • HuntS1 Deeper Forest Hunting • HuntS1 A Past Not Forgotten • HuntS1 The Curator of Elder Library • HuntS2 All Who Wander • HuntS2 Oh, Endless Possibilities! • HuntS2 No Wrong Path • Hunt S2 Stumbling Upon Sheep • HuntS3 To Grow & Change • HuntS3 Bettering Ourselves • **Bigger & Brighter** • HuntS3 A Bubble Dream • HuntS4 Dirt to Dust • ???
+- **Type:** Collection, Streak
+- **Requirements:** Collect Hunt Map Piece 9 & reach a 5-day Streak
+- **Rewards:** Wardrobe: Hunt Facepaint Trident https://4thewords.com/media/wardrobe/featured/male/wm&#95;665-hunt-facepaint-trident-4021-27616.png
+- **Recommendations:** Still streaking!
+(Sorry, couldn't resist.)
+And as of this writing, still waiting to see what gets unlocked next by this one!
+But the Caretaker will almost certainly require this quest to unlock.

+### Biodome Blossoms - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Balance MQ2: Underwater Training
+- **Type:** Collection
+- **Requirements:** Deliver 15 Vezi Shells
+- **Rewards:** 1 Reinforced Steel Helmet
+- **Recommendations:** You'll probably have to fight 6 Vezi for this, and it's still easily the cheapest way to get a Reinforced Steel Helmet, which has great stats.
+DOOOO IIIIT.
+If you're grinding this before Main Quest 4, though, make sure you get 19 Vezi Shells, not 15.
+You'll be glad you did.

 ### Birb's the Word - ShrineBird